Change Point Detection on A Separable Model for Dynamic Networks: Simulated and Real Data Experiments

-Two competitor methods, gSeg \citep{chen2015graph} and kerSeg \citep{song2022new} that are available in the respective R libraries \texttt{gSeg} \citep{gSeg_package} and \texttt{kerSeg} \citep{kerSeg_package}, are provided for comparison.
-We use networks (nets.) and network statistics (stats.) as two types of input data to the competing methods.
-For gSeg, we use the minimum spanning tree to construct the similarity graph, and we use the approximated p-value of the original edge-count scan statistic.
+For gSeg, we use the minimum spanning tree to construct the similarity graph, and we use the original edge-count scan statistic to test the null hypothesis that there is no change point within a time span.
 The significance level is set to $\alpha=0.05$.
-For kerSeg, we use the approximated p-value of the fGKCP$_1$ \citep{song2022new} and we set the significance level $\alpha=0.001$.
-Throughout, we remain on these settings, since they produce good performance on average for the competitors.
+For kerSeg, we use the kernel-based scan statistic fGKCP$_1$ and we set the significance level $\alpha=0.001$.
+Since gSeg and kerSeg are general methods for change point detection, we use networks (nets.) and network statistics (stats.) as two types of input data for comparison.
+For CPDrdpg, we let the number of intervals for wild binary segmentation (WBS) be $W = 50$, and we let the number of leading singular values of an adjacency matrix in the scaled PCA algorithm be $d = 5$ to fit a RDPGM.
+For CPDnbs, we let the number of intervals for WBS be $W=15$ and we set the threshold for detection to the order of $n\log^2(T)$ as suggested by \cite{wang2021optimal}.
+For CPDker, we let the number of intervals for WBS be $W=30$ and we set the bandwidth to the order of $(\log(T)/T)^{1/p}$ for the Gaussian kernel as suggested by \cite{padilla2021optimal}, where $p$ is the number of network statistics.
+Throughout, we use these chosen settings, since they produce higher coverage metrics $C(\mathcal{G},\mathcal{G}')$ for the competitors across different scenarios on average.
 Changing the above settings can improve their performance on some specifications, while severely jeopardizing their performance on other specifications.